 This chapter describes the most common components included with your chassis.
-Some components listed may not be included or may not be compatible with your particular chassis model.
+Some components listed may not be included or compatible with your particular chassis model.
 For more information, see the installation instructions detailed later in this manual.

 3-2 Components